Skills

 Los Alamos, NM

-• Built a modular multi-agent AI workflow to automate terabyte-scale simulation data analysis, in collaboration with Argonne National Lab.
+• Built a modular multi-agent AI workflow with RAG capabilities to automate terabyte-scale simulation data analysis, in collaboration with Argonne National Lab.

 • Integrated LangChain and LangGraph for schema-aware database querying and intelligent task delegation to support plug-and-play scientific pipelines.